-Students must have the designated school notebooks and theme paper for various content areas.
+Students must have the designated school note books and theme paper for various content areas.
 All papers that are written should have the school heading.
-This establishes habits of orderliness and consistency.
 Teachers will check books regularly to ensure neatness, good writing, and improvement.
-Neatness and orderly arrangement of papers and books is essential.
-The school heading on all papers is as follows:
+Nea atness and orderly arrangement of papers and books is essential.
+The school heading on all papers is as t follows: Name Date School Grade Subject

-Name Date

-School Grade

-Subject